Turkey Ricotta Meatballs

 Step 2 - Line a sheet pan with parchment paper.
 Using a 2 1/4" cookie scoop and roll into meatball.

 Step 2 – Line a sheet pan with parchment paper.
-Using a 2 1/4″ cookie scoop and roll into meatball.
-Place on sheet pan and continue to create all meatballs, leaving some space between them.
+Using a 2 1/4″ cookie scoop and roll into balls.
+Place the meatballs on sheet pan, lined with parchment paper, leaving some space between them.
 I could get 12 meatballs out of this.

-Place baking sheet in an oven of 375 degrees F. for about 8 minutes.
-Keep an eye on the color of the meatballs and lower the heat if they are getting too dark.
+Place baking sheet in an oven of 375°F. for about 8 minutes.
+Keep an eye on the color of the meatballs and cover them if they are getting too dark.

 Don't Miss a Single Great Recipe!